ayshaaaaaaa/2D-to-3D-/README.md

 * ✅ Automatically opens in **Windows 3D Viewer** after generation for instant preview

+* ✅ Sample input image **triangle.JPG** is included with this repository for testing and demonstration

+* ✅ Automatically opens in **Windows 3D Viewer** after generation for instant preview

 - A solid 3D model in `.glb` format
 - Correct depth extrusion
 - Accurate object color preserved